Ballot, manifesto, party, pledge, swing...

-House of Commons - the elected bit of Parliament where all the MPs who are voted in have their own chamber to vote on laws and debate.
-They sit on green benches.
+House of Commons - the elected bit of Parliament where all the MPs who are voted into office have their own chamber to vote on laws and debate.
+You can tell if you're watching the House of Commons if people are sitting on green benches.

 House of Lords - unlike MPs, Lords aren't elected but usually chosen for their experience.
 They do things like consider new proposed laws and check the work of the government.
-They sit on red benches.
+You can tell if you're watching the House of Lords if people are sitting on red benches.

 Hung parliament - if no party gets a majority (more than 50%) of seats then we have a hung parliament.